learn-co-curriculum/markdown-conversion-test/README.md

 Code snippets `should` render as code, including HTML elements like `<p>`, `<body>`, `<html>`, etc..

+> Block quotes should render as a group
+> On multiple lines
+> Here

 Also, stand along less than or greater than symbols should display correct: `Class > Module`, `Module < Class`, `C -> M`

 ```rb